3ng7n33r/KnowledgeBase/src/webdevelopment/backend/django/restframework.md

     path('api-auth/', include('rest_framework.urls')), # adds authentication (the actual url is unimportant) ]
 ```
+Permissions can be granted on project, view and object level.
+So for example to restrict permissions in a view to authenticated users this would have to be added:
+``

 ## Tutorial summary
 Rest - Representational state transfer